-4. Holiday flowers and decorations are allowed for extended periods.
-Please see our Holiday Decoration Schedule on our website and cemetery bulletin board.
-Failure to remove flowers and decorations by removal date will be discarded.
-PLEASE NOTE: Any items that families wish to keep must be picked-up before the date it is scheduled to be removed.
+4. Selected Holiday flowers and decorations are allowed for extended periods.
+Please see our Holiday Decoration Schedule on our website and/or cemetery bulletin board.

 5. No person shall plant any tree, shrub, bush, or flowers on cemetery grounds.
 Donations for trees are acceptable, but trees will be selected, placed, and planted under the direction of the Board and/or General Manager.

-2. If a headstone is not placed upon 6 months of interment, the ACD will make two (2) written attempts to remind the families requesting compliance.
-The Written Notices will inform families the need to install a headstone for their loved one.
+3. If a headstone is not placed within 6 months of interment, the ACD will attempt to remind the families and request their compliance.

-6. All Memorial Markers and Headstones are installed by the Artesia Cemetery District personnel only.
+9. All memorial markers and headstones are installed (or removed) by the Artesia Cemetery District personnel only.

 1. Interment rights may be purchased at the Artesia Cemetery District Office.
 Upon payment in full, including payment to the Endowment Care Fund, a Certificate of Interment Rights, executed by the General Manager or authorized representative of the Board of Trustees, shall be issued to the purchaser.

-2. Families are requested to call the cemetery office in advance to schedule an appointment for arrangements, however, staff will make every effort to coordinate with families who are at need.
+2. Families are encouraged to call the cemetery office in advance to schedule an appointment for arrangements, however, staff will make every effort to coordinate with families who stop in during office hours.

-3. No interment shall be made without a permit from the proper authorities and until the interment order has been signed by a member of the family of the deceased or an authorized person.
+3. No interment shall be made without a burial permit from the proper authorities and until the interment order has been signed by the next of kin of the deceased or an authorized person.

 5. All graves will be dug to depth, which allows a minimum of 18 inches of earth to be placed on top of all vaults, crypts, and liners or cremated remains container.
-All single adult graves shall be dug to a depth of five feet at the center.
-Cremation sites shall be dug to a minimum depth of thirty inches.
-Opening and closing graves shall be made by District personnel only or those acting under the direction of District staff.
+Opening and closing of graves shall be made by District personnel only or those acting under the direction of District staff.

-1. The Board shall employ a General Manager and such other employees as it may determine to be necessary in the operation of the District.
+1. The Board of Trustees employs a General Manager and such other employees as it may determine to be necessary in the operation of the District.

 2. All rules and regulations previously adopted and inconsistent with the foregoing are hereby repealed.